 This is experiential journalism at its most poignant and entertaining—and it launched the career of Alec Wilkinson: writer, interviewer, essayist, and author.
 This is for any reader looking for insight into the real lives of police officers, outside of large cities, across America.
 It is also for anyone looking for a marvelously engaging read.

-Midnights is part of Godine’s Nonpareil imprint: celebrating the joy of discovery with books bound to be classics.
+Midnights is part of Godine’s Nonpareil series: celebrating the joy of discover with books bound to be classics.
+See here for a complete list of Nonpareils.